Children’s Ministry Mission Statement

 Rotational learning is based on how God created us to learn and it is exciting for both students and teachers.
 Children experience Bible Stories in the ways they learn best and it builds on the advantages of repetition.
 The more ways children explore a story or concept, the more it is reinforced in their memories.

 Our children infant through 3-year-olds are taught and cared for each week by loving, consistent teachers.
 Their curriculum is hands on and developmentally appropriate.
-Click here for the 2017-2018 outline of topics we will explore along with timing.

 Wednesday Night Adventure